-Focusing on the process rather than the profits is one approach to keep faith in your trade plan.
-If you are not confident in your trade plan, you might exit early when signs of a loss show up.
+Focusing on the process rather than the profits is one approach to keep faith in your trading plan.
+If you are not confident in your trading plan, you might exit early when signs of a loss show up.

 Losing streaks might also damage your self-esteem if you focus too much on the money.
 Remind yourself that losses will happen from time to time, but it's more essential to develop the right mentality for long-term success.